 And they've tried.

-The objective here is to create a more informed, engaged, participatory public.
+But the objective here, strip the business stuff aside, the objective here is to create a more informed, engaged, participatory public.

 And that's happened.

-And one of the greatest, and there are many examples, one of the greatest examples of it was what happened with the amnesty bill.
+And one of the greatest, and there are many examples, one of the greatest examples of it was what happened with the Amnesty Bill.

 Isn't it amazing?